 SEAWEAVINGS

 Captivated by the tactile qualities of seaweed and the stories of the Victorian women who collected it, I gathered the plant from local beaches and then experimented with different chemical and physical treatments in order to preserve their malleability and luminosity.
 I then attempted, through the processes available to me, to recreate the beauty I had observed upon my initial discovery of the plants in their natural environment.
-In many ways, this process mimicked my own concerns about my physical appearance in a society that values it over all else.
+In many ways, this process mimicked my own concerns about physical appearance in a society that values it above all else.

 The resulting works are a transplanted approximation of natural beauty limited by the realities of an unnatural environment.